tainagotgithub/nim-minimalist-personal-site/app/blog/aws/page.md

 Used CloudFormation for sensitive resources like IAM roles and policies, and StackSets integration.

-Set up CI/CD pipelines with GitHub Actions and AWS CodePipeline.
+Set up CI/CD pipelines with GitHub.

 Managed multi-stage environments (dev/stage/prod) using separate workspaces.

 Implemented versioning and technical documentation for onboarding.

 Technologies Used:
-Terraform, AWS CloudFormation, ECS, S3, RDS, ALB, IAM, CodePipeline, GitHub Actions, CloudWatch, Route 53
+AWS CloudFormation, ECS, S3, RDS, ALB, IAM, GitHub Actions, Route 53